TAMPA - The Carolina Panthers seemed finished after the first four games of this NFL season.

 Carolina’s resurgence has also been about Newton.

 During Carolina’s win on Thursday, Newton completed 23-of-32 passes for 221 yards and two touchdowns, plus he added 50 rushing yard and one touchdown.
-Newton has thrown six TDs and no interceptions during Carolina’s three-game win streak.
-He has also rushed for two scores.
+Newton has thrown six touchdowns and no interceptions during Carolina’s three-game win streak.
+He has also rushed for two touchdowns.

 Newton has never been about .500 since entering the league in 2011, but declined to take the credit for Carolina’s recent success.

-Newton even benefited from Ginn's boxing out of cornerback Darrelle Revis on his 6-yard touchdown run in the third quarter.
+Newton even benefited from Ginn boxing-out Bucs cornerback Darrelle Revis on his 6-yard touchdown run in the third quarter.

 It is also crazy how this season is working out for the Panthers.